tlvlp/iot-unit-service/README.md

 - ${UNIT_SERVICE_API_LIST_UNITS_BY_EXAMPLE_URI}

 #### Fields:
-Takes a Unit object in the RequestBody where all the empty fields are ignored
+RequestBody (all the empty fields are ignored):
 - **id**: String - the unique ID of the unit
 - **name**: String - name of the unit
 - **project**: String - related project name